|

 Next Tuesday dawned cold and rainy.

 Still....
-I had promised, and so I
+I had promised, and so I drove.
+When finally I walked

-drove.
-When finally I walked into Carolyn's house and hugged
+into Carolyn's house and hugged and greeted my grandchildren,

-and greeted my grandchildren, I said, "Forget the daffodils,
+I said, "Forget the daffodils, Carolyn!
+The road is invisible

-Carolyn!
-The road is invisible in the clouds and fog and there's
+in the clouds and fog and there's nothing in the world except

-want to see bad enough to drive another inch!"
+you and these children that I want to see bad enough to drive

 My daughter smiled calmly and said,